-- Transcript copies UPLOADED online.
-Undergraduate transcripts are required.
+- Transcript copies uploaded online.
+All undergraduate and graduate transcripts are required.

-- International Applicants: Upon learning of your decision to our offer, we will forward your information to the Office of International Services (OIS).
-At that point, you will be contacted by OIS directly on how to submit your financial documentation.
-More information to become familiar with OIS's financial requirements can be found HERE.
-Becoming familiar with this document will expedite the process for visa documents, once admitted.
+- Note.
+Upon learning of your decision regarding our offer of admission, we will forward your information to the Office of International Services (OIS).
+You will be contacted by OIS directly with instructions for submitting your financial documentation.
+More information to become familiar with OIS’s financial requirements can be found here.
+Your familiarity with this document will expedite the process for visa documents, once admitted.

-If you have questions about the application process, write to email@example.com.
+If you have questions about the application process, you are welcome to write to Professor Nancy Condee, Director of Graduate Studies (firstname.lastname@example.org) or Professor Bella Grigoryan, Chair (email@example.com).

 Foreign Language Requirement for Literature MA or Literature PhD

-Recognizing that several categories of language knowledge outside the principal area of study are important for a professional Slavistic education, and that there is not room in a modern graduate degree program for all of them, graduate students are required to have completed at least one of the following four options to receive the MA degree and at least two to receive the PhD degree:
+The Department requires that all students demonstrate reading competence in a research language other than Russian or English.
+Recognizing that several categories of language knowledge outside the principal area of study are important for a professional Slavistic education, and that there is no room in a modern graduate degree program for all of them, graduate students are required to have completed all of the following steps in order to receive the PhD degree:

-- Reading knowledge of German for academic research purposes, to be demonstrated by a test administered by the Department or by completing the equivalent of a second-year college-level course in the language.
+- Achieve reading knowledge of the proposed research language, to be demonstrated by a test administered or arranged by the Department or by completing the equivalent of a second-year college-level course in the language.

 - 36 graduate credits, including Proseminar I and II.